franciscoengenheiro/concurrent-problem-sets/README.md

 The server system is organized into `rooms`.
 Each client system can be in zero or one room.
 After the first connection, client systems are not in any room, and must join one if they wish to send or receive messages from other clients.
-When a client is in a room, it can send messages to that room and receive all the messages sent by other clients present in that room.
+When a client is in a room, it can send messages to that room and will receive all the messages sent by other clients present in that room.

 The commands a client system can send over a `TCP/IP` connection are: